 Prepare 100 mL of relaxing solution by following the instructions in Table 4.
 Dissolve the reagents above in ≈50 mL of ultra-pure water.
 Adjust the pH to 7.1 with KOH 5 M at 15 °C.

-Usually, it is necessary to add a significant amount of KOH to reach the pH of 7.1.
+NOTE: Usually, it is necessary to add a significant amount of KOH to reach a pH of 7.1.
 Place the volumetric balloon in a box filled with ice to cool down the solution to 15 °C. The ionic strength of the solutions used during the measurements amounted to 180 mM.

 Adjust the final volume to 100 mL.
 Agitate this solution continuously with a magnetic stirrer until the moment of mixing it with activating solution.